CoachNitu/PasswordGEN/README.md

 cd PasswordGEN

-python3 PassGenerator
+python3 PassGenerator.py

 And you have it running

-After the password is generated the password will automaticall be copied ti clipboard
+After the password is generated the password will automaticall be copied to clipboard